figmar/athena-core/README.md

 ### 💡 Got an Idea?

-Open a [GitHub Issue](https://github.com/Athena-AI-Lab/athena-core/issues) and let's discuss it!
+Contact us through our community channels to discuss your ideas!
 Whether it's a feature request, a bug report, or a wild idea — we're all ears.

 ### 🛠 Want to Contribute Code?